sjosephs/web-challenges/react-state-3/react-state-3_adding-animals/README.md

 ### Adding a unique identifier

 There is, however, a warning regarding the `key` prop in list items.
-This happens becaus newly added items currently don't have an `id` to be used by the `./src/components/List/index.jsx` component.
+This happens because newly added items currently don't have an `id` to be used by the `./src/components/List/index.jsx` component.
 There is a package called `uid` already installed to fix this.

 - In your `App`, import `uid` via `import { uid } from "uid";`.
 - A new animal is added inside of the `handleAddAnimal` function, which is where you need to add the id.